-8.3.1 The Malawi Environment Protection Authority
+8.3.1 The Malawi Environment Protection Authority (MEPA)

 The Malawi Environment Protection Authority (MEPA) is the administrative authority of the Environment Management Act (2017).
-According to Part VI - Section 31 to 34 and Part VII Sections 35 to 44 of the Act, mandate MEPA to administer, regulate and oversee the implementation of the Environmental and Social Impact Assessment (ESIA), Environmental and Social Management Plan (ESMP), Environmental Audits and Environmental Impact Assessment (EIA) in the country through the EIA Guidelines for Malawi of 1997.
+Part VI - Section 31 to 34 and Part VII Sections 35 to 44 of the Act mandate MEPA to administer, regulate and oversee the implementation of the Environmental and Social Impact Assessment (ESIA), Environmental and Social Management Plan (ESMP), Environmental Audits and Environmental Impact Assessment (EIA) in the country through the EIA Guidelines for Malawi of 1997.
 The Authority will therefore conduct routine monitoring visits through its inspectorate unit to ensure compliance with the implementation of the ESMP and recommendations made in ESMP.
 The developer shall support the monitoring visits by the Government and Non-State counterparts.
-The Authority is therefore responsible for the management of development projects in the country to ensure are implemented in an environmentally and socially sound manner.
+The Authority is therefore responsible for the management of development projects in the country to ensure they are implemented in an environmentally and socially sound manner.

-8.3.2 Chikwawa District Council
+8.3.2 Neno and Blantyre District Councils

-Chikwawa District Council responsible for overseeing that the rehabilitation works are in line with the council's development plans.
-The planning committee at the Council is responsible for scrutinizing designs of the projects intended to the implemented in the city to ensure the projects are implemented in line with the district zonation.
-In addition, there is a section of public cleaning within the council also responsible for public health and safety, which ensures the district is clean.
-In this respect, Chikwawa District Council will be responsible to regularly monitor the construction works and ensure the rehabilitation works are implemented according to the approved designs and that during the works solid and liquid waste is appropriately managed and disposed of.
+Nkula B Hydropower Station is partly in Neno and partly in Blantyre Districts.
+Such being the case, the two District Councils are responsible for overseeing that the rehabilitation works are in line with the respective Councils' development plans.
+The planning committees at these Councils are responsible for scrutinizing designs of the projects intended to be implemented in their districts.
+Further to this, Neno and Blantyre District Councils will be responsible to regularly monitor the construction works and ensure the rehabilitation works are implemented according to the approved designs and that during the works solid and liquid waste is appropriately managed and disposed of.